RandolphRichard/my-career-path/README.md

 * 2 css files were created.
 * all the links are targeted somewhere and will open on a new window tab.
 * I have downloaded a picture from my freepik account and credited the designer on the CSS file.
+* Added Flexbox elements on the Website , some pseudo-class.
-Well this is the assignment 😊 .
+* Well this is the assignment 😊 .
+I wanted to keep the website clean and simple.
 I tried as much as I can to cover a lot of @Media screen .

 ## Website